Information on a Stay Abroad

 6. I have already had a look at the offers of the cooperating universities and need more information.

-Representative for the internationalization of the faculty:
+There is a separate contact person for each university, otherwise contact the Representative for the internationalization of the faculty:

 Prof. Dr. rer. nat.
 Thomas Riedl